-And then the harsh reminder that this also means cold and flu season, which seems to be just a bit scarier each year with whatever special illness decides to wreak havoc on our country and sense of safety as parents.
-Wouldn’t it be awesome if those puffy coats gave off a mist of lysol whenever they were squished?
-I may be on to something here!
+Wouldn’t it be awesome if those puffy coats gave off a mist of Lysol whenever they were squished?
+I may be on to something here.

-As a kids ministry leader, I realize just how many kids we come in contact with and just how often.
-Pair this with the understanding that the average child has between six to eight colds a year, and you realize your immune system is probably working overtime.
+As a children’s ministry leader, I realize how many kids (and germs) we come in contact with and how often.
+The average child gets between six to eight colds a year.
+So the immune system of every kidmin worker is probably working overtime.

 1. Have a policy in place.

 It kills everything!
 We spray in between sanitizing days.

 4. Provide guidelines.